 Epistemic planning can be used for decision making in multiagent situations with distributed knowledge and capabilities.
-In recent work, we proposed a new notion of strong policies with implicit coordination.
+Recent work proposed a new notion of strong policies with implicit coordination.
 With this it is possible to solve planning tasks with joint goals from a single-agent perspective without the agents having to negotiate about and commit to a joint policy at plan time.
 We study how and under which circumstances the decentralized application of those policies leads to the desired outcome.

-1 Introduction
+Introduction